Rudolf-Christoph von Gersdorff

-Rudolf Christoph Freiherr von Gersdorff (27 March 1905 – 27 January 1980) was an officer in the German Army.
-He attempted to assassinate Adolf Hitler by suicide bombing on 21 March 1943; the plan failed when Hitler left early, but Gersdorff was undetected.
+Rudolf-Christoph Freiherr von Gersdorff (27 March 1905 – 27 January 1980) was an officer in the German Army.
+As a Wehrmacht intelligence officer, he attempted to assassinate Adolf Hitler by suicide bombing on 21 March 1943; the plan failed when Hitler left early, but Gersdorff was undetected.
 That same month, soldiers from his unit discovered the mass graves of the Soviet-perpetrated Katyn massacre.

 Early years

-Rudolf Christoph von Gersdorff was born into a military family of Silesian nobility.
+Rudolf-Christoph von Gersdorff was born into a military family of Silesian nobility.
 He was the second son of Baron Ernst von Gersdorff and his spouse Christine (née Countess zu Dohna-Schlodien).
-In 1934, Gersdorff married Renata Kracker von Schwartzenfeldt (1913–1942), co-heiress to the rich Silesian industrialist family of von Kramsta, with whom he had one daughter, Eleonore.
+In 1934, Gersdorff married Renata Kracker von Schwartzenfeldt (1913–1942), co-heiress to the rich Silesian industrialist family von Kramsta, with whom he had one daughter, Eleonore.
 Gersdorff later married Eva-Maria von Waldenburg, who was a direct descendant of Prince Augustus of Prussia, although through an illegitimate line.
 She was previously married to Kurt von Wallenberg-Pachaly.
 His third and final marriage was to Irmgard Löwe.
-Rudolf joined the Reichswehr as an officer cadet in 1923.
+Rudolf-Christoph joined the Reichswehr as an officer cadet in 1923.
 He received his initial military education in Breslau.

 Military career

 In 1926, Gersdorff was promoted to second lieutenant, and in 1934 to Rittmeister (cavalry captain).
 The following day he graduated from the Prussian Military Academy in Berlin.
 In 1939, Gersdorff's unit was deployed in the German invasion of Poland, and he subsequently served as a general staff officer in the Battle of France.

 In 1941, for Operation Barbarossa, he was transferred to Army Group Center, where he served as intelligence liaison with the Abwehr (German military intelligence).
 Tresckow, Gersdorff and their circle of conspirators within the Army Group Center were well informed about the war crimes against Soviet POWs and the mass murder of Jews by Einsatzgruppe B, and provided required military cooperation.
 As an intelligence staff officer (Ic), Gersdorff was responsible for contact with the Einsatzgruppe staff.

-In April 1943, while still an Army Group Center intelligence staff officer, Gersdorff supervised the excavation of the mass graves of the Katyn massacre, which contained the remains of over 4,000 Polish officers shot by the NKVD in 1940.
+In April 1943, while still an Army Group Center intelligence staff officer, Gersdorff supervised the excavation of the mass graves of the Katyn massacre, which contained the remains of over 4,000 Polish officers shot by the Soviet NKVD in 1940.
 In 1944, Gersdorff was transferred to the Atlantic Wall.
 Later that year he was decorated with the Knight's Cross of the Iron Cross for his staff work in preparation for the German breakout from the Falaise pocket.